NumEconCopenhagen/projects-2019-mec/examproject/README.md

 When the packages are installed the notebook should run without problems as long as the files: KOMMUNE.dbf, KOMMUNE.prj, KOMMUNE.shp and KOMMUNE.shx are saved the same place as the notebook (which they will be if our entire repository is downloaded together).

 **The model project** presents and solves a standard two-good static labour supply model, where agents value leisure and consumption.
 The model is solved in three ways: theoretically, analytically and numerically.
 For the numerical optimisation, the chosen algorithm is a sequential (least-squares) quadratic programming (SQP) algorithm (SLSQP).
 Besides the simple model, we extend the model in two ways by including a proportional income tax and a progressive income tax.
 The size of the tax payment affects the income and therefore also hours worked and consumption level.
-No additional packages (besides the standard packages in Python) or files are necessary to run the notebook.
+*Dependencies:* No additional packages (besides the standard packages in Python) or files are necessary to run the notebook.

-**The examproject** answers the questions on 'human capital accumulation', 'AS-AD model', and 'Exchange economy'. *Note*, that we have used the function `.root_scalar` in the `scipy` package to answer questions on the AS-AD model.
-However, it might be necessary to run `conda update scipy` in your terminal in order to run the code.
+**The examproject** answers the questions asked in the notebook provided for the exam.
+*Dependencies:* The notebook should be able to run without problems.
+However, we have used the function `.root_scalar` in the `scipy` package to answer questions on the AS-AD model.
+If `.root_scalar`is not availaible it might be necessary to run `conda update scipy` in your terminal to be able to run the notebook.